 While creating a multiple choice test, it’s very important to ensure that your questions don’t have the same pattern of the correct answer placement, when, for example, the correct answer is always the first one.
 It’s pretty easy to accidentally make this mistake when you need to add dozens or even hundreds of questions, and simply cannot pay enough attention to each of them.

 Thankfully, with online testing tools like HmmQuiz it’s not a problem at all.
-If you use such an application, you don’t even need to be worrying about it — the app will automatically shuffle answers for each question for each test taker (and even for the same test taker if she or he is allowed to take the test several times).
+If you use such an application, you don’t even need to be worrying about it.
+The app will automatically shuffle answers for each question for each test taker.
+It will do it even for the same test taker if she or he is allowed to take the test several times.
 All you need to do to let the application do it is to check the “Shuffle answers” option in the “Anti-Cheating” section of your test settings.